18F/handbook-urls/README.md

 The site will then be available at [http://127.0.0.1:4000](http://127.0.0.1:4000).

+## Creating a URL

+Simply add a new page to the `pages` directory and follow the format of other pages.

 ## Public domain

 This project is in the worldwide public domain.
 As stated in CONTRIBUTING: